n1vux/articles/11-11-11/Mass-11-11-KIA.md

 The canonical works consulted and block-quoted with footnotes were Massachusetts and USA Army official histories, and OOB maps, in the public domain (PD) or US Govt Copyright (which amounts to PD).

 * [Order of Battle on Western Front 11 A.M., Nov.
 11, 1918](https://www.wdl.org/en/item/16804/), AEF GHQ 3rd Section, c/o Library of Congress; also appearing in *[LoC Occaisional Paper 7](https://www.loc.gov/rr/geogmap/pdf/plp/occasional/OccPaper7.pdf): Maps of The First World War: An Illustrated Essay and List of Select Maps in The Library of Congress*, Ryan J. Moore, A Philip Lee Phillips Map Society Publication, Library of Congress, DC: 2014.
+     + ***UPDATE*** LoC recently posted a [Blog post](https://blogs.loc.gov/maps/2018/11/mapping-armistice-day-11-november-1918/?loclr=twloc) about this map with a link to the [Tasker Howard Bliss collection](https://www.loc.gov/item/2004627137/)'s [zoomable map viewer for this map](https://www.loc.gov/resource/g5701s.ct004277/?r=0.299,0.251,0.616,0.494,0), for even better resolution, and links for super-hi-res downloads if needed.

 * **Commission on Massachusetts' Part in the World War**, *Report of the*, Jesse F Stevens,  Eben Putnam; Boston: 1929; [HaithiTrust](https://catalog.hathitrust.org/Record/007467745),